nuagenetworks/nuage-metroae/SETUP.md

    1C.
 Follow the prompts to complete creation.
 It is normal to accept all defaults.
  2. Copy the ssh public key to the installation user's `authorized_keys` file.
 Have the file copied automatically as follows:
    2A.
 Login to the Ansible deployment host as the installation user.
    2B.
-Execute the command: `ssh-copy-id`
+Execute the command: `ssh-copy-id hostname`, where *hostname* is the name of the Ansible deployment host.
    2C.
 Enter the user's password if prompted.
 ### Install Packages Required on the Ansible Deployment host
  1. Install Python pip